Raymond Caron

-Raymond Caron, O.M.R., (also known as Raymond Redmond) (1605 at Athlone, Ireland – 1666 at Dublin) was an Irish Recollect Franciscan friar and author.
+Raymond Caron, (also known as Raymond Redmond) (1605 at Athlone, Ireland – 1666 at Dublin) was an Irish Recollect Franciscan friar and author.

 Life

 Entering the Franciscan friary in his native town, he there made his preliminary studies, after which he studied philosophy at Drogheda.
 Subsequently, he left Ireland and studied theology at Salzburg and at the Franciscan college at the Catholic University of Louvain.
 At the latter place he was, immediately after his ordination, appointed professor of theology, and in that capacity maintained the reputation he had earned as a student.